-Auditory Neuropathy Conditions & Treatments
+Auditory Neuropathy Causes, Symptoms & Treatments

-What is auditory neuropathy (AN)?
+What is auditory neuropathy?

 Auditory neuropathy, also referred to as auditory dyssynchrony (AD) is similar to sensorineural hearing loss.
 Patients suffering from auditory neuropathy have functioning hair cells on the cochlea, but these cells do not properly send sound information to the auditory nerve and brain.